Golden Gate to Ancient Rus'. VI

 So that people can know

-- Artisans - craftsmen who forged tools and weapons from iron, molded beautiful dishes from clay, sewed clothes, built houses, churches.
+- Craftsmen - craftsmen who forged tools and weapons from iron, sculpted beautiful dishes from clay, sewed clothes, built houses and churches.

-Artisans were engaged in blacksmithing, others sculpted clay pots, others were carpenters, others made gold and silver utensils, various decorations.Merchants hot pies with hare and mushrooms, pancakes with honey were sold directly from the stalls.
+Craftsmen they were engaged in blacksmithing, others sculpted pots from clay, others were carpenters, others made gold and silver dishes, and various decorations.Merchants Hot pies with hare and mushrooms and pancakes with honey were sold directly from the stalls.

-visiting peasants directly from the carts they sold wax in bags, honey in tubs, furs (animal skins used for fur), leather, fish, and vegetables.
+Visiting peasants wax in bags, honey in tubs, furs (animal skins used for fur), leather, fish, and vegetables were sold directly from the carts.

 In the table: merchants

-Merchant - traded various goods, traveled to distant countries and brought outlandish things.
+Merchant - traded various goods, traveled to distant countries and brought strange things.

-Russian merchants offered their customers grain, swords with patterns on the blade and a jeweled handle, ingenious locks with springs, chain mail shirts woven from small but strong rings, and fur.
+Russian merchants offered customers grain, swords with patterns on the blade and jewelry trim on the handle, ingenious locks with springs, chain mail shirts woven from small but durable rings, and fur.

 Teacher: There are many Orthodox churches in Russia.
-They reveal the soul of the Russian people, love for their land.
-They were built in the most beautiful places and impressed with their huge size, austerity and exceptional beauty of the interior decoration.
+They reveal the soul of the Russian people, their love for their land.
+They were built in the most beautiful places and amazed with their enormous size, severity and exceptional beauty of interior decoration.

 The walls are paintedfrescoes

-Read the text of the textbook on p.34 (starting from the last paragraph) and on p.
-35 (up to the section “Learning to learn is always useful”).
+Read the textbook text on p.34 (starting from the last paragraph) and on p.
+35 (until the section “Learning to read and write is always useful”).
 Answer the questions:

 2. How do frescoes differ from icons?